Stelvio Pass Ski Resort Italy

 Review

-The Powderhounds will possible never visit or review Stelvio Pass, so are keen to get a review from anyone that has skied here.
+The Powderhounds will probably never visit or review Stelvio Pass, so are keen to get a review from anyone that has skied here.
 The closest we have been is at the base of the pass on both the Trafoi & Bormio sides during winter, but you never know, one day soon we might venture there in summer to check it out.
 Click on the review link in the left column (or top of the page if on a mobile) to read all the reviews or to add one if you have been there!

 See how the rest of the European ski resorts compare on the Europe ski resort ratings page.